amanverma-98/MLCoE-Apprentice-26/Abhishek-Singh/Readme.md

 # Hi there, I'm Abhishek Kumar Singh!

 ##  About Me
-I am an enthusiastic B.Tech student who loves exploring how technology works.
-I enjoy problem-solving and building projects that bridge creativity and functionality.
+* I am an enthusiastic B.Tech 2nd year student of IT branch, who loves exploring how technology works.
+* I enjoy problem-solving and building projects that bridge creativity and functionality.
+* My domain is frontend web development as i have interest in how the webpages works and interaction between human and computors.

 ##   Why Did You Choose B.Tech?
 I chose B.Tech out of a strong curiosity for technology and a desire to understand how modern applications are built.
-Engineering gives me the perfect platform to transform ideas into practical solutions and build a solid foundation for my future career.

 ##   Hobbies
 * **Playing Cricket:** Nothing beats the thrill and teamwork of a good game on the field!
 * **Learning New Things:** Always eager to pick up new skills, explore interesting concepts, and stay curious.
+* **playing online games:** I plays the games but never addicted to these games.

 ##   Interests
 * Strategic thinking and team dynamics through sports.
 * Keeping up with modern tech trends and continuous self-improvement.